 *Children under the age of 16 must be accompanied by a parent or caregiver.

-Gentle Yoga - Currently offered virtually
+Gentle Yoga - Currently offered virtually and in person

 This slow-paced and alignment-based practice facilitates ease and awareness in the body using a combination of gentle active practice, yin yoga stretches to release tension in the fascia, and restorative poses combined with simple breath and meditation techniques.
 Gentle Yoga is appropriate for anyone from the absolute beginner to the experienced yogi looking to bring an element of deep relaxation to their practice.